aal80/agentcore-samples/gateway-with-policies/README.md

 However at this point the gateway authorizer configuration only requires `gateway/get_menu` scope.
 Since both clients are allowed to receive this scope, both client1 and client2 are permitted to create orders.
 In other words, the gateway does not require `gateway/create_order` scope just yet - both clients can access all tools since there's no policy engine yet.

-Let's summarize - so far both clients can call all tools, gateway authorized checks JWT validity and the presence of `gateway/get_menu` scope.
-But without there are no fine grained authorization policies just yet.
+Let's summarize - so far both clients can call all tools, gateway authorizer checks JWT validity and the presence of `gateway/get_menu` scope.
+But without Policy Engine there are no fine grained authorization policies just yet.
 Let's fix that.

-### Step 5: Enable Policy Engine (But no policies just yet!)
+### Step 5: Enable Policy Engine (just engine, no policies just yet!)

-In [terraform/gateway.tf](terraform/gateway.tf#L103), uncomment the `policy_engine_configuration` block.
+In [terraform/gateway.tf](terraform/gateway.tf#L100-L104), uncomment the `policy_engine_configuration` block.
 This connects AgentCore Gateway to the Policy Engine.

 ```hcl
 resource "awscc_bedrockagentcore_gateway" "this" {